 - a.
 It is not permitted to consider masonry infill walls as part of the system that bears non-seismic actions. - b.
 It is recommended to consider masonry infill walls as part of the system resisting seismic actions. - c.
 It is mandatory to consider masonry infill walls as part of the system resisting seismic actions, when this decision has an adverse effect to the results obtained for the load-bearing structural system at a global or local level. - d.
-For the conditions of application of the above, cases of exception, etc., the referred in Paragraph 5.9 apply. - e.
+For the conditions of application of the above, cases of exception, etc., the referred in Paragraph 5.9 apply.

+In these cases, the infill walls are monolithically connected to the frame, and hence, they also participate in resisting non-seismic forces e.
 The present Standard does not refer to load-bearing masonry wall infills that have been constructed simultaneously with the frame.